 Example of a boolean circuit:

-The class P

-Example: An important problem in P is the circuit value problem:

-- Input: a boolean circuit C. - Question: Does C evaluate to 1?
+The class P Example: An important problem in P is the circuit value problem: - ▶ Input: a boolean circuit C (suitably encoded by a bit string). - Question: Does C evaluate to 1?

 Example of a boolean circuit: